yaelwrites/Big-Ass-Data-Broker-Opt-Out-List/README.md

 ### USA-Official
 After finding your information, enter your name and URL at [https://usa-official.com/remove.php](https://usa-official.com/remove.php).

-### US Search
-First, you must request your public data.
-Then you can apply to have the information removed.
-The form for both is here: [https://www.ussearch.com/suppression-center/](https://www.ussearch.com/suppression-center/).
-If you are working through this list, you may have already removed this data at Intelius’ suppression center site.

 ### ☠ USPhoneBook
 Look for your number and opt out here: [https://www.usphonebook.com/opt-out/](https://www.usphonebook.com/opt-out/).